Qualia Resilience Beta Study

 Stress can leave us feeling fatigued and worn out.
 It can also leave us feeling like we have less energy and pep.
 These feelings are at the core of what’s meant by vitality.
 If stress is impacting vitality, it can be more difficult to get to and complete the mental and physical activities that are important to us.

 Participants were asked to complete questions related to energy and fatigue in order to produce a vitality score before and after taking Qualia Resilience.
 In the study, 12 of 17 participants (71%) reported feeling more vital.
-The average increase in vitality was 53%.†*
+This was not statistically significant (p=0.143).
+The average increase in vitality was 53%, which was statistically significant (p=0.001).†*

 Support for a Calmer Mood†